esaezgil/esaezgil.github.io/content/meetups/barcelona_ruby_coding_dojo.md

 date = "2018-02-07T11:55:00+01:00"
 bigimg = ""
-keywords = "review, meetup, Coding Dojo, Ruby, 99 bottles, extreme programming" description = "Review of the Blockchain Meetup, Barcelona June'17"
+keywords = "review, meetup, Coding Dojo, Ruby, 99 bottles, extreme programming" description = "Review of the Barcelona Ruby Coding Dojo Meetup, February'18"
 +++

 Yesterday I attended the [Barcelona on Rails Meetup](https://www.meetup.com/Barcelona-on-Rails/).
 The meetup itself was actually a Dojo and a presentation followed by a discussion around code quality.